alexeibex/alexeibex.github.io/ConstitutionalChapters/SeparationofPowers.md

         - Presidential Autonomy - Political Question Decision is with the President
         - If wrong about above, Absolute Privilege against revealing documents that would discredit office of President
     - Court's Response - We Make The Call
-      - Can you sue the President?
+      - Can you sue the President? - Yup in certain cases
         - President is amenable to lawsuit
       - Courts Decide on Executive Privilege and Political Question
       - Separation of Powers and Presidential Confidentiality balance against demands of due process and judicial process.
     - Unless subject is Military, Diplomatic or National Security
 - Unanswers Questions
   - Case covers scope of Courts requirement of information, what happens if Congress asks for information?
--

 #### The Scope and Limits of Executive Privilege

 #### Presidential and Other executive officials' amenability to judicial process